henrickdaniel/spring-thymeleaf-pagination/README.md

 ## How to run

-Run `mvn install` in root directory
+Run `mvn spring-boot:run` in root directory

-Run `java -jar target/spring-thymeleaf-pagination-0.0.1-SNAPSHOT.jar`

 Go to http://localhost:8080